Quantum Correlations in the Minimal Scenario: Introduction

 The correlation body $\Qm$ is compact and convex.
 Compactness is not obvious but follows from \reff{thm:main}.
 For convexity, let $c , \tilde c \in \Qm$ have realizations \eqref{eq:getCfromAB} by matrices of size $m$ and $\tilde m$.
 Any convex combination $\lambda c + (1-\lambda) \tilde c$ is realized by block matrices of size $m + \tilde m$, namely $\lambda \rho \oplus (1-\lambda) \tilde \rho$, $\,A_i \oplus \tilde A_i\,$ and $\,B_j \oplus \tilde B_j$.
 By contrast, if we were to fix $m$ then compactness is easy to see but convexity generally fails.
 For instance, fixing $m=1$, the image under \eqref{eq:getCfromAB} is the set of $2 \times 2 $ matrices of rank $\leq 1$ with each entry in $[-1,+1]$.

 The body $\Qm$ lies between two polytopes.
 First, $\Qm$ is contained in the $4$-cube $\Ns =[-1,1]^4$, which has $16$ vertices, $32$ edges, $24$ ridges and $8$ facets.
 Second, $\Qm$ contains the classical set $\Cl$, which is also a polytope.
-Namely, $\Cl$ is the {\em demicube}, which is the convex hull of the eight even vertices of $\Ns$.
-The $4$-dimensional demicube $\Cl$ is combinatorially dual to the cube $\Ns$.
-It coincides with the cross polytope \cite[Example 0.4]{Ziegler}, so it has $8$ vertices, $24$ edges, $32$ ridges and $16$ facets.
+It has two equivalent descriptions, both of which are helpful for our project.
+On one hand, it is a {\em demicube}, which is defined to be the convex hull of the eight even vertices of $\Ns$, i.e., the vertices for which the product of the four $\pm1$-coordinates is $+1$.
+This describes the inclusion $\Cl\subset\Ns$.
+On the other hand, we can think of $\Cl$ as the {\em cross polytope} \cite[Example 0.4]{Ziegler}, combinatorially dual to $\Ns$, whose extreme points lie on the Cartesian coordinate axes at unit distance from the origin.
+Hence $\Cl$ has $8$ vertices, $24$ edges, $32$ ridges and $16$ facets, the reversed sequence of that for $\Ns$.
 This census of the faces of $\Cl$ is of direct relevance for our description of the boundary of the convex body $\Qm$, to be given in \autoref{prop:boundary}.

 The correlation body $\Qm$ is semialgebraic: It can be described by a Boolean combination of polynomial inequalities.
 Here a phenomenon arises that is unfamiliar from polytope theory.
 It is not sufficient to use a conjunction of polynomial inequalities.
 In other words, $\Qm$ is not a basic semialgebraic set.
-Moreover, while both polynomials $g$ and $h$ in the description below are needed, only $h$ is determined by $\Qm$, as the unique algebraic description of a part of the boundary, while there is some freedom of choice for $g$.
+Moreover, while both polynomials $g$ and $h$ in \autoref{thm:main} (d) are needed, only $h$ is determined by $\Qm$, as the unique algebraic description of a part of the boundary, while there is some freedom of choice for $g$.

 A main source of convex semialgebraic sets is the cone of positive semidefinite matrices.
 Quantum theory is entirely based on this cone.
 Its states, observables, and channels are all defined in terms of it.
 The intersection of the semidefinite matrix cone with an affine-linear space is called a {\it spectrahedron}.
 The set $\Qm$ arises from a spectrahedron by projection, and it is thus in the class of {\em spectrahedral shadows} \cite{Scheiderer}.